mauritssilvis/darts/cli/java/README.md

 |     4 |       * |       * | 2 |
 |       |  2 / D1 |      D1 | 2 |
 ```

+Note that the minimum two-dart score in a double-out game is 3.
+Therefore, no checkouts are shown for the scores 1 and 2.
+Additionally, note that a two-dart four-point checkout is shown, even if a one-dart checkout exists.

 #### 2.1.5 Change the output format